Sale of Goods Act 1979: Part II, contract formation

 Sections 2 to 15B concern how a contract of sale is formed and, in particular, contain standardised implied terms in all contracts of sale.

 Section 2 specifies that a contract of sale involves the transfer, or an agreement to transfer, the property in goods from the seller to the buyer, in exchange for a money consideration, called the price.

 Section 3(2) provides that if goods are sold and delivered to minors, or those mentally incapacitated, the minor will be liable to pay a reasonable price if the goods are necessaries.
 Necessaries are goods suitable to the persons' condition of life and actual requirements at the time of contracting.
 Under sections 6 and 7, concerning specific goods that perish, a contract is void where they perish before and avoided where they perish after contract formation.
 (See Mistake (contract law)).
 Under section 8(2) the price is a money consideration given in exchange for property in goods.
 If the price, or means to ascertain a price, is not agreed, the buyer will be required to pay a reasonable price.

 Breach of these terms by the seller may give rise to an action for damages, and in the case of those terms which are also conditions, termination of the contract.
 Where the slightness of the breach renders it unreasonable for a non-consumer buyer to reject the goods, for breach of the implied terms as to description, quality or fitness or sample, then the buyer can only claim damages for a breach of warranty.
 This amendment moderates the traditionally strict approach of English Law to contractual breach in a commercial context.
+Similarly, the right to reject goods can be lost, and only a breach of warranty asserted, if the buyer "accepts" the goods (Section 11(4)).
+Acceptance will have occurred if the buyer states that they accept the goods, uses them in a manner inconsistent with the seller's continued ownership, or allows a "reasonable time" to pass without rejecting them (Section 35(1) and (4)).
+The right to reject may be modified or excluded by agreement between the buyer and seller, so long as the contractual wording makes clear that this is the case.
+The case of Aston FFI (Suisse) SA v Louis Dreyfus Commodities Suisse SA, using GAFTA terms and conditions, is an example of a case where the High Court has found that such a "stipulation in clear terms" was lacking.